hboetes/sshd_blacklist/README.md

 sshd_blacklist is an automated sshd bruteforce blocker, something like fail2ban or sshguard.
 But then a lot simpler.

-# Before we do anything
+## Before we do anything
 First some housekeeping:
 - This is beta code!
 - All these instructions have to be done as user root.
 - Only run this program over an ssh session if you are really careful or you can easily get to your system.

-# Preparation
+## Preparation
 I'm running sshd_blacklist on fedora 39.
-It should be portable to other linux version, assuming they have the following dependencies available:
+It should be portable to other linux versions, assuming they have the following dependencies available:

 - nftables:    latest linux firewall system, much nicer than iptables.
 - logrotate: